 Beautycounter’s Color Sweep Blush Duo in Tawny/Wisper is so subtle and flattering (they also a couple other colors).
 I prefer a powder blush over cream because it is easier to use if applying it over face oils or a CC cream, and I’m all about ease when it comes to beauty.

-I’m a huge fan of a colored lip.
+Ahh I love a colored lip!
 Even when I’m a total mess, it makes me feel pulled together and lady-like.
 For a night out or more bold look, Jane Iredale’s Forever Pink Lip Stain is where it’s at — as the name suggests 🙂 it’s a bright pink that lasts forever.
 For more buildable color, I always carry around Beautycounter’s Lip Sheers — I have (and love) both the Rose and Scarlet colors.
 Don’t let the word “sheer” fool you — they’re pretty pigmented, so a light swipe layered on top of plain lip balm will give you a sheer tint.
 Since I usually just use a little for subtle color, they last a really long time (I’ve had my one tube for well over a year at this point).
 I’ve also made my own tinted lip balm by slicing off a chunk and adding it to my DIY All-Natural Super-Moisturizing Lip Balm recipe.

 This is a pic I snapped of my face before heading out the door for work this morning (and did not alter in any way) in case ya want to see how this all comes together.
 Hey hey, selfie action!!
 My morning beauty routine only takes about 2-3 minutes using the above products and THAT is a beautiful thing.
 Honestly, I spend more time staring at the fridge deciding what to eat for breakfast.